section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

-In this tutorial, we will learn how to add phone number authentication using Firebase's authentication module to a Non-Expo React Native application.
+In this tutorial, we will learn how to authenticate users with their phone number using Firebase's authentication module in a Non-Expo React Native application.

 ### Firebase

 Firebase is a platform developed by Google for creating mobile and web applications.
 It was originally an independent company founded in 2011.
 In 2014, Google acquired the platform and it is now their flagship offering for app development.

+Firebase's authentication module provides backend services and SDKs to authenticate users in your app.
+It supports authentication using passwords, phone numbers, popular identity providers like Google, Facebook and Twitter, and more.

 ### Prerequisites

-The fundamentals of React and React Native will not be covered in this tutorial.
-If you are not comfortable with the fundamentals, this is a [helpful tutorial](https://reactnative.dev/docs/tutorial) that you can go through before beginning with this project.
+The basics of React and React Native will not be covered in this tutorial.
+If you are not comfortable with the basics, this is a [helpful tutorial](https://reactnative.dev/docs/tutorial).

 ### Overview

 We'll be going through these steps in this article:

 1. Development environment.